hammerheim-game/hammerheim-rules/5-warbands.md

 mistress...
 Profile M WS BS S T W I A Ld
 4 2 2 3 3 1 3 1 7
-Weapons/Armour: Dregs may be armed with weapons and armour chosen from the Lahmia Equipment list.
+Weapons/Armor: Dregs may be armed with weapons and armor chosen from the Lahmia Equipment list.
 Skills: The Dreg may choose from Combat, Strength & Speed when he gains a new skill.
 Special Rules